latj/hub-spoke-microhack/README.md

 > Please note that the "Forced tunneling" switch must be disabled.
 The switch allows forwarding internet traffic to custom next hops (including gateways connected to remote networks) after it has been inspected by Azure Firewall.
 In this scenario, you are using Azure Firewall as your secure internet edge and want your internet traffic to egress to the internet directly, after being inspected by Azure Firewall.

 Your Azure Firewall instance will take about 10 minutes to deploy.
 When the deployment completes, go to the new firewall's overview tile a take note of its *private* IP address.
-This IP address will become the default gateway for Contoso's Azure VNets.

 ## Task 2: Configure a default route via azure Firewall